 - Burns caused by explosions

 - Soft tissue injuries

 To pursue a claim for compensation, you will need to prove the other driver was reckless by showing that:

 - The driver had a legal duty to exercise reasonable care while driving

 - By violating the duty, the driver caused you to suffer damages

-In the case of reckless driving, it may be easier to establish the driver violated his or her legal duty because the driver may have violated traffic laws, such as speeding, failing to yield, weaving in and out of lanes, or ran a stoplight or stop sign.
+In the case of reckless driving, it may be easier to establish the driver violated his or her legal duty because the driver may have violated traffic laws, such as speeding, failing to yield, weaving in and out of lanes, or running a stoplight or stop sign.
 Or, you may be able to establish the driver was guilty of general recklessness with disregard for the safety of others.

 What Damages Are Available in Reckless Driving Collisions?

 If you were injured in an accident caused by a reckless driver, you may be able to recover compensation for the damages you sustained.
 California’s tort law is based on making an accident victim whole after being injured by an accident caused by another person’s negligence.
 Therefore, you can seek compensation for the full value of your damages, including: